EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-saturation excess runoff using Bergström method with parameter scaled by vegetation fraction and frozen soil fraction
+Saturation excess runoff using the Bergström method with parameters scaled by vegetation fraction and frozen soil fraction.

 **Parameters**
 - **Fields**